 Why Do You Need to Connect VHD to Virtual Machine?

-There are several reasons for which you might need to connect VHD to Virtual Machine.
-When a new disk is needed for an existing virtual machine, or when the VHD is intact, but the files of the virtual machine are damaged, when you need to transfer duplicates of virtual disks to one or more locations, when you need to transfer files between a host or guest or other test virtual machines.
+There are various scenarios in which you may find it necessary to attach a VHD (Virtual Hard Disk) to a Virtual Machine.
+These situations include when you require an additional disk for an existing virtual machine, when the VHD is undamaged but the virtual machine’s files are corrupted, when you need to duplicate virtual disks to multiple locations, or when you need to transfer files between a host, guest, or other test virtual machines.

 What If Your VHD File is Corrupted?

 If the VHD file you want to migrate is corrupted, then you first need to repair it using a third-party tool, just like Kernel’s tool for VHD.
 Install, run the Kernel for VHD Recovery software and follow the instructions given below.

 - Select the desired VHD file and click on Open.

 - Select the required scanning mode; here we are going for Quick Scan.